BRC-104 Protocol

 This chapter is used to describe the states in the BRC-104 protocol.
 Similarly, BRC-104 inherits all the states from the BRC-100 protocol, and the following 11 new states will be added:

-• totalStakedAmount, the total staked assets amount in the Pool.
+• tsa, totalStakedAmount, in the Farming Pool, the total staked assets amount in the Pool.

-• addressCanWrapAmount, real time state, in the Wrapping Pool, represents the amount that an address can wrap.
+• acwa, addressCanWrapAmount, real time state, in the Wrapping Pool, represents the amount that an address can wrap.
 Calculation formula: the token amount deposited by the user - Wrapping Fee - the wrapped token amount the user has mint2ed.

-• canStart, whether the Farming Pool can start.
+• cs, canStart, whether the Farming Pool can start.
 After the admin of the Pool deposits enough reward tokens, canStart will be updated to true.
 The default is false.

-• totalRewarded, in the Farming Pool, the total token rewards that have been distributed, will only be updated when user stake, unstake or harvest, and may delay.
+• tr, totalRewarded, in the Farming Pool, the total token rewards that have been distributed, will only be updated when user stake, unstake or harvest, and may delay.

-• lastRewardBlock, in the Farming Pool, the last block height that the pool distributed token rewards, that is, the block to calculate state accRewardPerShare.
+• lrb, lastRewardBlock, in the Farming Pool, the last block height that the pool distributed token rewards, that is, the block to calculate state accRewardPerShare.

-• addressPendingReward, the real time state, in the Farming Pool, the rewards that the address can harvest, including the state sb3 and the rewards distributed in real time, which is described in step 7 of BRC-100 Token Staking sector.
+• apr, addressPendingReward, the real time state, in the Farming Pool, the rewards that the address can harvest, including the state sb3 and the rewards distributed in real time, which is described in step 7 of BRC-100 Token Staking sector.

 8. Reference